brunoroque06/brunoroque06.github.io/index.md

 > It means absolutely nothing. - Someone (?)

-> I hold that orthodoxy is the death of knowledge, since the growth of knowledge depends entirely on the existence of disagreement. - Karl Popper, The Myth of the Framework

 ## Humans

 The Myth of the Framework: In Defence of Science and Rationality, by Karl Popper, 1994.